PersonalizedTravelMonitor/Documents/01-RequirementsAnalysis/02-Requirements.md

 * Allow the user to access the service from a smartphone, tablet, computer while it is connected to the internet

-## Domain requirements

-* Minimize the number and the frequency of requests to external services both keeping performance and rate-limiting in mind

 ## Recoverability

 * The system should gracefully handle failures of external services without crashing